mathieu-schertenleib/sas_board/README.md

 # sas_board
-Software for the SAS hardware
+Developped for the EPFL Rocket Team; software for the Sensor Acquisition System hardware